icons8/lunacy-docs/docs/layerstyles.md

 ## Text styles

 The only difference between text styles and [layer styles](#layer-styles)  is that in addition to such properties as fills, shadows and blurs, text styles also feature a set of typography properties that include font size, font family, line spacing and others.
+All the procedures with text styles are the same as in layer styles.

 ![Text styles](public/text.png)